superspindel/D7020E/README.md

 > docker run --rm --user $(id -u):$(id -g) -v $PWD/target/x86_64-unknown-linux-gnu/release/examples:/mnt -w /mnt -it afoht/llvm-klee-4 /bin/bash

-This starts a shell in the docker `llvm-klee-4`, with a shared mount to the examples directory, where your `empty-xxxx.bc` is located.
+This starts a shell in the docker `llvm-klee-4`, with a shared mount to the examples directory, where your `panic1-xxxx.bc` is located.

 From there you can run various commands like:

-> klee empty-xxxxx.bc
+> klee panic1-xxxxx.bc

 To emit all the different errors, use

-> klee --emit-all-errors empty-xxxxx.bc
+> klee --emit-all-errors panic1-xxxxx.bc

 this will generate a test-file for each and every path encountered.